 Here are some varieties I recommend.
-‘Maestro’ has long, thin pods, grows only 2 feet tall, and is resistant to the virus enation.
-‘Olympia’ has good flavor, grows vigorously to 16 to 20 inches, and is resistant to mosaic virus.
-(See Virus Diseases of Pea for more information.)
-‘Waverex’ is a tiny-pod variety with lots of flavor.
+‘Maestro’ has long, thin pods, grows only 2 feet tall and is resistant to the virus enation.
+‘Olympia’ has a good flavor, grows vigorously to 16 to 20 inches, and is resistant to mosaic virus.
+‘Waverex’ is a tiny-pod variety with lots of flavors.
 It grows as a semi-bush to a height of 15 to 20 inches.

 ‘Improved Laxton’s Progress’ is a better version of an older variety.
 It has large pods but is a shortie at 16 inches high.
 ‘Oregon Trail’ is an open-pollinated variety that produces many dark-green double pods on vines about 30 inches tall.